anu003/Cuisine-Cruisings/README.md

 ### Cuisine similarity analysis between various internaltional cuisines

 Why do people like some cuisines and not so much some others?
-Is it because of the ingredient combinations used in the cuisine, which indicates flavour profile patters?
+Is it because of the ingredient combinations used in the cuisine, which indicates flavor profile patters?

 ## Project Summary
 The inspiration for this project comes from my motivation to answer the following questions using data-driven and quantitative methods: